joeauraa/DevSpark/README.md

 # DevSpark — Online Multi-Language Code Editor

-DevSpark is a modern browser-based code editor that allows developers to write, run, and test code instantly in multiple programming languages — without installing anything on their device.
+DevSpark is a modern browser-based code editor that allows developers to write, run, and test code instantly in multiple programming languages — with zero installation required.

+---

 ## 🚀 Features

 ### 🔥 Instant Execution
-Run your code in real-time and view output instantly with no setup required.
+Run your code in real-time and view the output instantly with no setup needed.

 ### 🌐 Browser-Based
-Everything runs directly in your browser.
-Access your code editor from any device, anywhere.
+Everything runs directly inside your browser.
+Access your editor from any device, anytime.

 ### 🧠 Smart Code Editor
 - Syntax highlighting
 - Line numbering
-- Clean and modern UI
+- Clean modern UI
-- Error display and output console
+- Built-in output & error console

-### 🛠️ Multi-Language Support
+### 🛠️ Supported Languages
 DevSpark currently supports:

 - JavaScript